bibblio/related-content-module/README.md

     });
 ```

 Typically this would be done on the `pageReady` event.
 Alternatively, the module can be initialised entirely as a div for convenience.
 This method does not support callbacks, but all other properties can be supplied as data attributes on the div, provided the div has a `bib--rcm-init` class.
 Bibblio uses this method to generate quick start snippets but if you're comfortable with JavaScript we would recommend using the function directly.
-For examples on div-based implementations, see the React examples further down the page.
+See the React snippets further down the page for examples on div-based implementations.

 The initialisation function accepts two JavaScript objects as input.